 Attach ornament hooks.
 I slid the hooks into the top of the roof of my ornament and then pressed down on the clay to make sure they were snug.

-Bake.
-Preheat your oven to the temperature on your clay packaging (usually 275 F) and transfer your ornament to your glass or metal pan.
+Preheat your oven to the temperature on your clay packaging (usually 275 F).
+Then transfer your ornament to your glass or metal pan.
 Smooth out any nicks or imperfections and fix any remaining details.
-Bake for the recommended amount of time (usually 15 minutes per ¼ inch of thickness) and then let cool.
+Bake for the recommended amount of time (usually 15 minutes per ¼ inch of thickness).
+Then let cool.

 Seal with Verathane after the paint dries (also optional, but I do it).
-I only dabbed a little on the bricks because I didn’t want it to pool between them, but I gave everything else a coat with a paintbrush and let it dry.
+I only dabbed a little on the bricks because I didn’t want it to pool between them.
+I gave everything else a coat with a paintbrush and let it dry though.

 Tie a ribbon or string to each ornament hook.